In This Article

 Your accounting method determines when income and expenses are recognized for tax purposes.
 Cash basis recognizes income when received and expenses when paid.
 Accrual basis recognizes income when earned and expenses when incurred, regardless of when cash changes hands.
 NJ follows the federal method election, and changing methods later requires filing IRS Form 3115.
-Greg Monaco, CPA recommends cash basis for most NJ service businesses because of its simplicity and tax planning flexibility.
+Cash basis is generally recommended for most NJ service businesses because of its simplicity and tax planning flexibility.

 The accounting method you choose has real implications for tax liability, reporting, and compliance.